Wayne Tinkle

-Wayne Francis Tinkle II (born January 26, 1966) is an American college basketball coach who is the head coach of the Oregon State Beavers men's team of the Pac-12 Conference.
+Wayne Francis Tinkle II (born January 26, 1966) is an American college basketball coach who is the head coach of the Oregon State Beavers men's team of the West Coast Conference.
 Prior to his arrival in Corvallis in 2014, he was the head coach for eight seasons in the Big Sky Conference at his alma mater, Montana, preceded by five years with the Griz as an assistant coach.

 Tinkle played professionally for twelve seasons until 2000, including stints in the Continental Basketball Association (CBA) and International Basketball League (IBL) and in Sweden, Spain, Italy, and Greece.

 Early life and college

 Born in Milwaukee, Wisconsin, Tinkle's family moved to Spokane, Washington, and he graduated from Ferris High School in 1984.
 In his senior season, he led the Greater Spokane League in scoring and field goal percentage (61.8).

 Tinkle played college basketball at the University of Montana in Missoula from 1984 to 1989, under head coaches Mike Montgomery and Stew Morrill.
 As a senior, he was named to the conference's second team.